crazyrook/dnd5e-mobs/grimer.md

 ##### Stench

->Any creature other than a grimer that starts its turn within 5 feet of the troglodyte must succeed on a DC 10 Constitution saving throw or be poisoned until the start of the creature's next turn.
+>Any creature other than a grimer that starts its turn within 5 feet of the grimer must succeed on a DC 10 Constitution saving throw or be poisoned until the start of the creature's next turn.
 On a successful saving throw, the creature is immune to the stench of all grimers for 1 hour.

 ##### Condition Immunities